High Holydays Detailed Service Information 5784

 Gann Academy

-Two family services begin at 10:00 am: One for kids aged 0-5 and their grown-ups, the other for 1st through 7th graders and their grown-ups.
+Family services for children ages 0-seventh grade and their families begins at 10:00 am.
 There is also a program for post-B'Mitzvah teens (8th grade and up) at 10:00 am — for a full schedule and description, please go to our Family & Teen Programming page.
 Childcare is provided at the end of these services, and kids are also welcome in the main sanctuary.
 We gather together as a full community at approximately 12:15 pm for a story with Rabbi Toba and the close of the service.

 Second Day Rosh Hashanah